peterdijkstra/UIElements-Pug/README.md

 # To-do
 * Ideally it wouldn't depend on a separate process in the command line
 * Also it would be easier to distribute if Pug was included in some way, instead of it now pointing to the installation on my machine.
 Good chance it's not going to work out of the box on a different machine.
+* I'm not really sure how node/npm works on Windows, but I assume that it doesn't use the UNIXy /usr/local/bin thing.
+With some preproccesor directives this could be solved, maybe.